czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

   - Functional (ML, Lisp) - marked by recursion and single-value variables
   - Logic Programming (Prolog) - marked by rules of logical inference
   - Object-Oriented (Java) - Builds upon the hallmarks of imperative languages with objects, bundles of data that can perform - operations on itself
-  - There are more types, and some languages are so unique they don’t fit into any given type (Forth, APL, etc.), while others - combine attributes of multiple other types (Python, Ruby, etc.)
+  - There are more types, and some languages are so unique they don't fit into any given type (Forth, APL, etc.), while others - combine attributes of multiple other types (Python, Ruby, etc.)
 - Language controversies
   - Debates over virtues of given languages
   - Language development usually governed by international committees, who work slow and endure a lot of conflict